Office: PAS 2010

 Phone: 519-888-4567 x46925

 Prior to joining the Department, Dr. Watts held postdoctoral fellowships at the Royal Ontario Museum (2009-2011) and the University of Western Ontario (2012-2014) and worked as an archaeologist in both the commercial and regulatory sectors.
 His past research has explored the agentive/animistic qualities of ceramic artifacts, notions of food collection vs. production, and the experiential aspects of longhouse life among Ontario Late Woodland groups.
-Currently, his work focusses on Woodland Period earthen enclosures in southwestern Ontario, including field investigations in Essex Co., and the extent to which such monuments emerged out of histories and understandings of inhabitation that were unique to specific times and places.
+Currently, his work focuses on Woodland Period earthen enclosures in southwestern Ontario, including field investigations in Essex Co., and the extent to which such monuments emerged out of histories and understandings of inhabitation that were unique to specific times and places.

 Dr. Watts welcomes students who are interested in pursuing graduate studies as part of Waterloo’s MA in Public Issues Anthropology.
 See here for more information.